moby/moby/docs/sources/reference/commandline/cli.md

                                    format: ip:hostPort:containerPort | ip::containerPort | hostPort:containerPort
-                                   (use 'docker port' to see the actual mapping) --privileged=false         Give extended privileges to this container --rm=false                 Automatically remove the container when it exits (incompatible with -d) --sig-proxy=true           Proxy received signals to the process (even in non-TTY mode).
+                                   (use 'docker port' to see the actual mapping) --privileged=false         Give extended privileges to this container --restart=""               Restart policy to apply when a container exits (no, on-failure, always) --rm=false                 Automatically remove the container when it exits (incompatible with -d) --sig-proxy=true           Proxy received signals to the process (even in non-TTY mode).
 SIGCHLD, SIGSTOP, and SIGKILL are not proxied.
       -t, --tty=false            Allocate a pseudo-TTY